 As a seasoned speaker, I know how important it is to build rapport with my audience.
 Once I have done that, I would greet the Board of Trustees, the President of the University, the various vice presidents, administrators, faculty, distinguished guests, parents, grandparents, godparents, surrogate parents, and students.
 Then I would pump my fist and say, “Let’s hear it for the Class of 2015!”
 (This actually happened this weekend.
 It reminded me of a warm-up comic).

 My next point–actually, my only point and something that I would want everyone to remember–would be about failure.
 Yes, failure, and not just to be different or counter all the positive psychology posts you find on Twitter.
 I told this to a graduating senior the other night who asked me for help with a short address she was giving to award recipients.
 I had to explain that the only way success can be rightfully measured was in the context of failure.
 The whole point of an awards ceremony celebrating student success was to drive home the importance of failure.
-She gave me a puzzled look.
+She looked at me.

 I like Kevin Costner’s character in the movie Bull Durham, who explains the difference between a .250 hitter and a .300 hitter.
 It’s basically one feeble, little hit a week.
 A dribble.
 A dying quail.
 “You get one extra dying quail a week and you’re in Yankee Stadium,” he tells the rookie pitcher.
 And how do you do that?
 You make sure you have enough at-bats.
 That means never giving up.

 “Solve metus,” Aeneas told his comrades, dispel your fears.
 “Durate!” (endure).
 It’s always good to throw in Latin with people dressed like Thomas Aquinas.